sangria-graphql/sangria-graphql.github.io/learn.md

   resolve = ctx ⇒ ...)
 ```

-Now query will get a score of `68` which is much better estimation.
+Now the query will get a score of `68` which is a much better estimation.

-In order to analyze the complexity of a query you need to add correspondent a `QueryReducer` to the `Executor`.
+In order to analyze the complexity of a query, you need to add a corresponding `QueryReducer` to the `Executor`.
 In this example `rejectComplexQueries` will reject all queries with complexity higher than `1000`:

 ```scala